-- 2.33 In order to be included in the HELAA, sites will be expected to achieve either an amber or green rating against all suitability criteria, and to meet the availability and achievability tests of stage 2. - 2.34 As noted in section 1, inclusion of a site in the HELAA does not allocate the site, nor does it mean that planning permission would be granted, it shows only that there is potential capacity to meet objectively assessed need.
+- 2.33 In order to be included in the HELAA capacity assessment, sites will be expected to achieve either an amber or green rating against all suitability criteria, and to meet the availability and achievability tests of stage 2. - 2.34 As noted in section 1, inclusion of a site in the HELAA does not allocate the site, nor does it mean that planning permission would be granted, nor does it explicitly exclude sites form further assessment in the Local Plan process, should such a site be put forward. it shows only that there is an identified potential capacity to meet objectively assessed need.